sarahadamsjack/phase-1-project-1/README.md

 ---

+**Analysis of Figures 1A and 1B**
+---

+In analyzing the median return on investment for film genres, we find that the genres with the most potential for maximum ROI are Animation, Adventure, SciFi, Mystery, and Comedy.
+Because of the robust sample size and our focus on the median measure we can discount the possibility of potential outliers influencing our data and confidently assert our findings.

 **Figure 1A: Worldwide ROI in Percentage and Film Genres**
 <img width="641" alt="Screen Shot 2022-08-24 at 4 56 24 PM" src="https://user-images.githubusercontent.com/103600964/186530880-a2bd15df-bff4-45ab-914c-ec9e26f035ea.png">